Pyrography – Essential Pen Tips you should own

 That’s because the majority of the pen tips are designed for wood carvers!
 Something I wish I had known when I first started out.

-Wood carvers work with 3D objects, so their needs are different than a pyrography artist who works on a flat surface.
+Wood carvers work with 3D objects, so their needs can be very different than a pyrography artist who works on a flat surface.

 If you’ve watched a few of my tutorials, then you might know that I have 4 basic burn strokes: uniform, pull-away, circular motion, and zigzags.